-- Authority to set and review the objectives to be achieved by the strategic investments made pursuant to the Greater Cambridge City Deal agreement dated 19 June 2014. - Authority to: - Approve single position statements in relation to strategic City Deal issues; - Approve projects, including the allocation of project funding, which fall within the ambit of the City Deal agreement. - Approve the major priorities under the auspices of the City Deal. - Approve plans and strategies necessary or incidental to the implementation of the City Deal agreement. - Consider recommendations from the Greater Cambridge City Deal Joint Assembly. - 2.12 It is proposed that the Committee endorse the following delegated authorities for the Greater Cambridge City Deal Joint Assembly and recommend them to Full Council: - Authority to advise the Greater Cambridge Executive Board in connection to the achievement of the objectives of the City Deal agreement. - Authority to prepare and submit reports and/or recommendations to the Greater Cambridge Executive Board. - 2.13 Whilst the authority to recommend delegated authorities rests with the Constitution and Ethics Committee, which is also due to consider this item, endorsement from the Economy and Environment Committee would be valuable.
+- Authority to set and review the objectives to be achieved by the strategic investments made pursuant to the Greater Cambridge City Deal agreement dated 19 June 2014. - Authority to: - Approve single position statements in relation to strategic City Deal issues; - Approve projects, including the allocation of project funding, which fall within the ambit of the City Deal agreement. - o Approve the major priorities under the auspices of the City Deal. - Approve plans and strategies necessary or incidental to the implementation of the City Deal agreement. - Consider recommendations from the Greater Cambridge City Deal Joint Assembly. - 2.12 It is proposed that the Committee endorse the following delegated authorities for the Greater Cambridge City Deal Joint Assembly and recommend them to Full Council: - Authority to advise the Greater Cambridge Executive Board in connection to the achievement of the objectives of the City Deal agreement. - Authority to prepare and submit reports and/or recommendations to the Greater Cambridge Executive Board.